What's in this article?

 See the Google search results below for the keyword “mortgage marketing.”

-The first four results are paid: Note the “Ad” label to the left of the URLs.
+The first three results are paid: Note the “Sponsored” label above the URLs.

-The first non-paid, organic result is from Aged Lead Store: “21 Mortgage Marketing Ideas You Haven’t Tried.”
+The first non-paid, organic result is from Kaleidico: 60+ Mortgage Marketing Ideas to Fill Your Pipeline in 2023.

-Google Ads and Facebook Ads are two of the most popular PPC platforms.
+Google Ads and Meta Ads — formerly known as Facebook Ads — are two of the most popular PPC platforms.
 Let’s take a look at the differences between these platforms.

 Currently, if you start with $5,000 a month in Google Ad spend, you can expect to generate between 50-80 exclusive leads per month.